What is Guided Writing?

 For those teachers that may not know about guided writing, or are fairly new to this idea, we have created a Guided Writing Lesson Plan template and Guided Writing Session Overview.
 These templates have been developed to help guide you in the planning and implementation of guided writing sessions in your classroom.

-Type your students’ names on the name cards and print out the names and grouping template on cardstock.
+Type your students’ names on the name cards.
+Print, cut and laminate the name cards and the writing groups poster.

-Attach the name cards to the grouping template with sticky tack or velcro dots to make it easier to move the names around!
+Attach the name cards to the table with velcro dots to make it easier to move the names around!